On a uniform estimate for the quaternionic Calabi problem: Introduction and main results

 In the recent preprint \cite{alesker-2011} the above conjecture was solved by the first named author under the additional assumption that $M$ admits a hyperK\"ahler metric compatible with the underlying hypercomplex structure.

-A different quaternionic version of the Monge-Amp\`ere equation the flat quaternionic space $\mathbb{H}^n$ was introduced earlier by the first named author \cite{alesker-bsm} (based also on \cite{alesker-jga-03} where he proved a solvability of the Dirichlet problem under appropriate assumptions).
+A different quaternionic version of the Monge-Amp\`ere equation on the flat quaternionic space $\mathbb{H}^n$ was introduced earlier by the first named author \cite{alesker-jga-03} (based also on \cite{alesker-bsm}) where he proved the solvability of the Dirichlet problem under appropriate assumptions.